trent130/chatbot-main/README.md

 # chatbot-main

-an osl version 1.0 chatbot initially mean't for technical support
+#an osl version 1.0 chatbot #initially mean't for technical #support

 html,css and javascript chatbot
+#it is a JavaScript related #randomizer actually